FairwindsOps/bif/README.md

 # Follow the prompt to enter your email address
 ```

-You will receive your token via email
+You will receive your token via email.
+To automatically have BIF use this token, export it as `INSIGHTS_OSS_TOKEN` in your environment.

 ### Extract Layers Using Skopeo and Find Base Image